 This short film has been very successful, with over 60 prizes including a Best In Show award (SIGGRAPH 2021), an Outstanding VFX in a Student Project award (VES Awards), a VIEW Award (VIEW Conference).
 The film may also win a Student Academy Award.

 We interviewed the directors about the artistic and technical challenges they faced during the production of their short film.
-Since the short film is still being screened in different festivals and competitions, it is not yet available online.
-However, you can watch the trailer & breakdown below, before reading the interview:
+Here is the movie, followed by a breakdown and the interview:

 3DVF: Why did you choose to focus your short film on global warming & migrating bears?

 The directors: We knew we wanted to make a short film about society and current issues.
 In 2018, there was a controversy about the “Aquarius” boat, which had rescued migrants in the Mediterranean sea but no country wanted to allow the boat to land at its ports.
 We were touched by this, and we were inspired by this event as the subject for our movie.
 So we made a story about the issue of migration, but with the global warming theme layered on top of it.
 With polar bears as our main characters, as they are one of the species most affected by climate change.

 3DVF: How did you share the workload within the team?